cisco-open/keygrep/README.md

 files under `private/` and `public/` in the output directory.

 ### Development
 Simply install and run `nox` to lint, test, and build.
-This will download test key data from the OpenSSH GitHub repo.